Algorithms for Massive Data -- Lecture Notes: Locality-sensitive hashing (LSH)

 \section{Locality-sensitive hashing (LSH)}

-Suppose our task is to find all similar pairs of elements (small $d(x,y)$) in a data set $A \subseteq U$ ($U$ is some universe).
+Suppose our task is to find all similar pairs of elements (small distance $d(x,y)$, for some metric $d$) in a data set $A \subseteq U$ ($U$ is some universe).
 While a distance-preserving sketch (e.g. for Jaccard distance) speeds up the computation of $d(x,y)$, we still need to compute $O(|A|^2)$ distances in order to find all similar pairs!
 On big data sets this is clearly not feasible.

 Locality-sensitive hash functions are used to accelerate the search of similar elements in a data set, where similarity is usually measured in terms of a distance metric.
-The main intuition behind LSH is that similar items are likely to be hashed to the same value.
+The main intuition behind LSH is that we want similar items to be hashed to the same value.
+In other words, we want to \emph{maximize} hash collisions between similar items.